tacticdata/zh/b4387/desktop01.md

 	# You can set url like 'https://www.google.com' or 'about:blank' whatever you want to open.
     # Exit kiosk mode with CTRL-ATL-Backspace

-Step 6: startx automatically on boot
+Step 5: startx automatically on boot

 `$ sudo nano .bash_profile`, add the following content then save.

 	[[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx

  Next time,reboot computer, you will get a koisk moder browser open automatically on boot, when browser open and load, just click Ctrl-N to open a new window.

+Step 6: Use online editor

+Use http://prose.io to edit contents integrated with your github.com account.